MediaRecorder Video Bitrates

 The bitrate needed to achieve a given level of picture quality decreases with more efficient codecs and increases with higher fps.

-Given the many possible codecs and file types, if you need your recording to play cross-browser, you'll need to transcode it on the server side.
+Given the many possible codecs and file types, if you need your recording to play cross-browser, you'll need to process them further.
+This article covers why MP4 files need to be processed further.
 Pipe handles this.
-It takes whatever MediaRecorder produces across browsers and transcodes everything to H.264 and AAC in an MP4 container, so you don't have to deal with that later.
+It takes whatever MediaRecorder produces across browsers and transcodes everything to H.264 and AAC in an MP4 container, so you don't have to deal with that.

 What these results show